Here is a link to our Attendance Policy.

-If you wish your child to be absent from school for any exceptional circumstances please complete a Special Leave of Absence Request form (available from the office) which will be reviewed by the Head Teacher.
+If you wish your child to be absent from school for any exceptional circumstances please complete a Special Leave of Absence Request form (also, available from the office) which will be reviewed by the Head Teacher.

 This should be done at the earliest possible opportunity and with at least 2 weeks’ notice.
 Please note that the Head Teacher will take into consideration your child’s age, the time of year and the overall attendance pattern of your child and has the right to refuse your request for a leave of absence.

 Where possible, organise authorised absences well in advance.

 Please try to arrange medical appointments during holiday times or out of school hours.

 If you cannot make doctor or dentist appointments outside of school hours, wherever possible the child should come to school before the appointment and return to school afterwards.

 Please provide an appointment letter or a written explanation beforehand.